 The simple and secure administration platform makes it easy to set up survey groups, monitor survey progress and download finished reports.

-How to use the Genos EI Recruitment Assessment?
+How to access the Genos EI Recruitment Assessment?

 Currently, a Genos EI Certified Practitioner is required to run the Genos EI Recruitment Assessment and to debrief the results of the reports with hiring managers.
 Genos provides an EI Certification Program to allow learning and organisational development professionals, human resource consultants or managers, executive coaches, and organisational psychologists to administer Genos EI Assessments within their own or for client organisations.

 Game changing for business.
 Life changing for people.